-Word scramble is considered uncommon in modern English.
+Word scrambled is considered rare in modern English.
 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.

 Definitions